| From Strugglingteens.com|

 Suicidal thoughts begin when fear of survival overshadows the fear of death.
 Suicidal thoughts end when we find relief.

 Intervene in your child’s life before, during or after a crisis.
-For more information on resources that can help and ideas to help parents, spend some time reviewing some of the other pages on this 2,000 page web site www.strugglingteens.com sponsored by Woodbury Reports, Inc.
+For more information on resources that can help and ideas to help parents, spend some time reviewing some of the other pages on this 2,000 page web site www.strugglingteens.com.

 “Frequently, intervention involves helping the parents find a suitable temporary residential placement for their child.
 Although many parents consider this type of intervention to be a unique and drastic action, in reality, a parent’s intervention in their child’s life is common, and goes on throughout the child’s life.
 A crisis intervention differs only by being perhaps more dramatic than other interventions.”

-Please refer to INTERVENTION By Lon Woodbury for additional information.
+Please refer to the INTERVENTION essay for additional information.

 About the Author